Orpheum Theatre Workshop

 Workshop Terms and Conditions: You will need to sign a waiver to participate in this event.
 By signing up for this workshop you agree not to use information obtained before or during the workshop to illegally trespass or set up alternate workshops/events.
 Because of the extremely limited tour spots there are NO REFUNDS UNDER ANY CIRCUMSTANCES if you have signed up for the tour, except in case of workshop cancellation by After the Final Curtain.
 You’re welcome to transfer your spot in the workshop to someone else, but you need to send me an email letting me know that’s happening.
 If the workshop is canceled due to inclement weather or issues at the theater, a refund will be offered if you are unable to make the rescheduled workshop date.
 I cannot be held liable for travel, rental, or other costs incurred by attendee in the event of workshop cancellation.
 All sales are final.

-Models spots are available on a first come basis.
+Model spots are available on a first come basis and are limited to two per workshop session.